 “Peanut allergies affect an estimated 1.2% of the overall US population and about 2.5% of the pediatric population.
 They are the most common food allergy in children, affecting about 25% of those with a food allergy, and are a leading cause of allergy-related death in children.”

 If these statistics cause you concern, you’re not alone.
 They not only highlight the dangers for those with peanut allergies, but the very real need to find appropriate peanut butter peanut butter alternatives.
-Particularly ones that are palatable for children, so that schools can be a safe and nut-free environment.
+Particularly ones that are palatable for children, check out how to snack safely in school.

 Is Peanut Free Enough?